stevenwdv/fathom-shadow/docs/training.rst

     Time per page (ms): 2 |  ▃█▃▁▁   | 35    Average per tag: 11

 These show how much time Fathom is taking per page and per tag.
 The horizontal axis is milliseconds, and the vertical is page count.
-The histograms vary more from run to run than the other (convergent) statistics, and, of course the absolute numbers change based on the speed of the machine.
-What you should look out for is the sudden appearance of large bars to the far right (indicating many slow outliers) or a drastic increase in the numbers, indicating you slowed things down across the board.
+The histograms vary more from run to run than the other (convergent) statistics, and, of course, the absolute numbers change based on the speed of the machine.
+What you should look out for is the sudden appearance of large bars to the far right (indicating many slow outliers) or a drastic increase in the numbers (indicating you slowed things down across the board).

 Workflow
 ========